donuts-and-data-division/cs122-project/README.md

 3) Google Places API
 Through snapmap2.py, we connect the data downloaded from 1) to the appropriate place ID, location, address, and cost category.
 We do this through an inital Nearby Search using the given address, followed by Searches using the given retailer name.
 The matched place ID is used in a Place Details search return information including formatted address and phone number.

-If a retailer from 1) does not return any results from the Google API search, only the information from the USDA is included in the database.
-The same is done for retailers that return results considered a "bad match" based on a comparison of address and name in Google's information.
+If a retailer from 1) does not return any results from the Google API search, only the information from the original data source is included in the database.
+The same is done for retailers that return results considered a "bad match" based on a comparison of Google address and name vs original data source.

 Final results are in snapresultstestChicago2.csv.